Warinanco Park: Union County Park Commission Administration Buildings

-Track and field
+Sports

 There is a 400-meter long athletic track as well as a long jump track and a space for shot put.
 Inside of the athletic track there is an artificial-surface field that can be used for soccer, football, and other sports.

+The park has ten baseball diamonds.

 Magnolia Grove

-A mature planting of a large number of flowering magnolia trees draws visitors every spring.
+There is a mature planting of flowering magnolia trees.